Media studies: Canada

 In his book "Understanding Media, The Extensions of Man", media theorist Marshall McLuhan suggested that "the medium is the message", and that all human artefacts and technologies are media.
-His book introduced the usage of terms such as "media" into our language along with other precepts, among them "global village" and "Age of Information".
+His book introduced the usage of terms such as "media" into our language, along with other precepts, among them "global village" and "Age of Information".
 A medium is anything that mediates our interaction with the world or other humans.
-Given this perspective, media study is not restricted to just media of communications but all forms of technology.
+McLuhan wanted to investigate how media shaped people within society, drawing from examples in the past and present, as well as potential implications for the future.
+Given this perspective, media studies are not restricted to just media of communication but all forms of technology.
 Media and their users form an ecosystem, and the study of this ecosystem is known as media ecology.
-Media ecology also holds that our environment ultimately changes due to technology.
+Media ecology also holds that our environment ultimately changes as a result of technology.
 Griffin, Ledbetter, and Sparks elaborate on this theory in their book, stating "...adding smartphones to a family doesn't create a 'family plus smartphones.'
 The technology changes the family into something different than what it was before."